kkruecke/cplus-documentation/notes/templates.rst

     template<> class A<int> { /* ... */ };

-The primary template is not defined, but the explicit specialization is.
+the primary template A above is not defined, but the explicit specialization for type **int** is.

-You can use the name of an explicit specialization that has been declared but not defined the same way as an incompletely defined class.
+You can also use the name of an explicit specialization that has been declared but not defined in the same way as an incompletely defined class.
 The following example demonstrates this:

 .. code-block:: cpp